-The users can choose among ten completely free themes and from another 50 paid ones on Shopify.
+Shopify users can choose between ten completely free themes and 50 paid ones.

 Each theme is very professionally designed and is mobile responsive for users who prefer using their phones and tablets for shopping.

-You can pick among the wide variety of themes, which start from a price of $140.
+You can pick among the wide variety of themes, starting from $140.